helmut/forms/src/Fields/README.md

     }
     ```

-7. The `validateRequired` method is the only validation that you are forced to implement.
+7. The `validate` method is called every time the field is validated.
 All validation methods need to return a boolean value.
 Return true if the validation passes and false if it fails.
+In most cases you can simply return true but in this case we want to perform a couple of validations.
+We want to make sure the response is numeric, an integer and greater than zero.

+    ```php
+    public function validate()
+    {
+        return  is_numeric($this->value) &&
+                is_integer($this->value) &&
+                $this->value > 0;
+    }
+    ```

-So in this case we just check if the value property is not empty.
+8. The `validateRequired` method is the only other validation that you are forced to implement.
+We can just check that the value property is not empty.

     ```php
     public function validateRequired()